ppy/osu-wiki/news/2025/2025-03-03-osumania-7k-world-cup-2025-concludes.md

 This week's big surprise was actually twofold!
 Not only did we get to witness an amazing **9 minutes** long track and tiebreaker beatmap to go along with it, but also we got the announcement that its artist, [Ludicin](https://osu.ppy.sh/beatmaps/artists/459), will be joining osu!'s [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists)!

 [Lost Requiem](https://osu.ppy.sh/beatmapsets/2325151#mania/4983858) can be briefly described as this tournament's magnum opus.
-Mapped by ::\1Kobii::{ user=6209713 }, [_underjoy](https://osu.ppy.sh/users/2235750), ::Critical\1Star::{ user=3793196 }, [Blocko](https://osu.ppy.sh/users/4075092), ::ruka::{ user=6117525 }, [ExNeko](https://osu.ppy.sh/users/7590894), ::U1d::{ user=10125072 }, and even [Ludicin](https://osu.ppy.sh/users/8659666) themselves, this relentless marathon is a direct result of all creative minds in the team being put into use!
+Mapped by ::\1Kobii::{ user=6209713 }, ::\1underjoy::{ user=2235750 }, ::Critical\1Star::{ user=3793196 }, ::Blocko::{ user=4075092 }, ::ruka::{ user=6117525 }, ::ExNeko::{ user=7590894 }, ::U1d::{ user=10125072 }, and even ::Ludicin::{ user=8659666 } themselves, this relentless marathon is a direct result of all creative minds in the team being put into use!
 This was not only an affair between the artist and the mappers, but one where multiple teams collaborated to complete one of osu!'s most ambitious projects to date.

 The graphics team worked overtime with this one.
-Not only was the map accompanied by a groundbreaking storyboard by the hands of ::RiceSS::{ user=8271436 } and [binarie](https://osu.ppy.sh/users/15632854), but also a showcase video worthy of admiration produced by ::CrewK::{ user=11488604 } and [TheFunk](https://osu.ppy.sh/users/13981991) with the trusty help of ::Sakura006::{ user=10365024 }.
+Not only was the map accompanied by a groundbreaking storyboard by the hands of ::RiceSS::{ user=8271436 } and ::binarie::{ user=15632854 }, but also a showcase video worthy of admiration produced by ::CrewK::{ user=11488604 } and ::TheFunk::{ user=13981991 } with the trusty help of ::Sakura006::{ user=10365024 }.
 If that wasn't enough, [KM](https://twitter.com/KM2650223087343) and ::Zeth::{ user=9912966 } with their beautiful illustrations and graphics respectively put the cherry on top of an already impressive cake.

 Suffice to say, the team is very proud of the work.
 Seeing the community's breathtaking reaction put everyone at ease.
 We can confidently say their efforts did not go to waste, and this map alone is a testament to the team's dedication for the tournament!